flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                     - Staging is not needed by most people.
                     - Always pulling latest would be nice.
                 - [[Aram]] Nostr has some significant advantages over SSB I think, which is that it is significantly more decentralized and doesn't run into some of the blockchain adjacent stuff that causes ssb problems.
-                - The one occassion in which we definitely need to solve the versioning problem is when people are collaborating actively on the same file.
     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution.
 - #pull[[fotl threads]]